senyosimpson/blog/content/short-forms/pointer-fu-tokio.md

 First, a necessary detour!
 Rust can represent structs in memory in multiple ways.
 It's covered in detail in the [The Rust Reference](https://doc.rust-lang.org/reference/type-layout.html#representations).
-By default, Rust offers *no guarantee* on the memory layout of your struct.
-This means it is free to modify the layout however it wants.
+By default, Rust offers *no guarantee* on the memory layout of your struct; it is free to modify the layout however it wants.
 From a developer perspective, it means you cannot write any code that makes assumptions on the memory layout of your struct.
 To change the representation of the struct, you can use the `repr` attribute (as shown in the above definition of `Cell`).